make-ai-agent/BMAD-FOR-MARKETING/README.md

 ### Continuous Improvement Process

 1. Submit improvement ideas to the backlog
-2. Monthly retrospectives and reviews
+2. Monthly retrospectives with AI marketing team
 3. Quarterly strategic assessments
 4. Implementation and measurement cycles

-### Adding New Business Types
+### Adding New Marketing Capabilities

-1. Study the `business_type_analysis` framework
+1. Study existing agent patterns in `.bmad-core/agents/`
-2. Define primary metrics and integrations
+2. Create new tasks in `.bmad-core/tasks/`
-3. Create role-specific prompts
+3. Add templates in `.bmad-core/templates/`
-4. Test with your use case
+4. Test with your marketing use case
 5. Submit as an improvement

 ## 📞 Support